 It’s never too soon to develop your estate plan.
 Although it’s easy to put off, doing this planning now will help give you the peace of mind that you and your family will be cared for in the future.
 If you already have your estate plan in place, be sure to do your annual document review and contact us if you have a beneficiary change.

-Law Office of Sativa Boatman-Sloan, LLC also offers convenient virtual and in-person meetings to fit your busy schedule.
+417 Business & Elder Law also offers convenient virtual and in-person meetings to fit your busy schedule.
 We’re here to guide you through your estate planning process so you’re better prepared when the unexpected arises.